dslmeinte/evan-lang/documentation/Vision.md

 	This is a lot of text to simply say: there's no easy (as in: free) way to `vim` your way into projectional content.

-	Evan solves this by choosing upfront an extremely well-known canonical representation: JSON.
+	Evan tries to mitigate this by choosing upfront an extremely well-known canonical representation: JSON.

 * All behavior is UI work.